mariellefoster/marf-books/future.md

 - Sabaa Tahir: An Ember in the Ashes
 - John W. Diers: Twin Cities by Trolley
 - The People's Future of the United States
+- Alyssa Cole: A Princess in Theory
+- Kelly Link: Magic for Beginners
+- Michael Chabon: The Yiddish Policemen's Union
+- Mieko Kawakami: Breasts and Eggs
+- Roman Mars: The 99% Invisible City
+- Charlie Jane Anders: The City in the Middle of the Night
+- Kage Baker: The Women of Nell Gwynne's
+- Aliette de Bodard: Of Birthdays, and Fungus, and Kindness
+- Yoon Ha Lee, Becky Chambers, Rivers Solomon, SL Huang: The Vela
+- Zeynep Tufekci: Twitter and Tear Gas